-C. CSOW agrees to perform the following functions under this MOU:
+1. CSOW agrees to perform the following functions:

-- Review this MOU at least every three years and solicit feedback from The Partner regarding improvements, changes, and/or additions. - Coordinate with The Partner to ensure that the needs of job seekers, youth, and individuals with barriers to employment, including individuals with disabilities, are addressed in providing access to services, including access to technology and materials that are available through the One-Stop delivery system.

-- Agree to provide the following office needs as space allows: Cubicle space, chair, applicable computer/hardware and general software, telephone access, utilities, server/internet connectivity and maintenance and other general office usage needs as applicable. - 4.
-Maintain the statewide "CSOW" branding for each career center. - 5.
-Maintain the U.S. Department of Labor American Job Center (AJC) branding for each career center. - Maintain and operate at least one comprehensive One-Stop career center within the local workforce development area that shall be open to the public from 8:00 a.m. until 4:00 p.m., Monday through Friday (excluding recognized holidays and emergency situations). - Provide training to The Partner staff members in an effort for all partners in the One-Stop delivery system to understand each partner organization, their services, and their goals. - 8.
-Share Labor Market Information (LMI) and employer/customer data such as performance outcomes to the extent allowed by law. - Commit to a unified, collaborative marketing strategy that will effectively inform job seekers, training and education seekers, employers, and the community at large about the services available through the One-Stop system in Okaloosa and Walton counties. - Provide space for The Partner's meetings and/or co-location as space and funding permits. - 11.
-Model for the One-Stop delivery system CareerSource Florida's core values: - a.
-Integrity.
-We will do the right thing, always. - b.
-Focus.
-We remain disciplined by paying constant attention to our vision, mission, and goals. - c.
-Collaboration.
-We work as a team with people inside the organization and maintain important alliances with partners. - d.
-Diversity.
-We value people and realize that a broader range of perspectives generates better solutions. - e.
-Action.
-We get things done, efficiently and effectively, now. - f.
-Accountability.
-We take personal responsibility and do what is required to reach our goals, together. - g.
-Communication.
-We are honest and communicate openly throughout every level of the organization and with stakeholders.
+- a.
+Initiate the review of this MOU at least every three years and solicit feedback from The Partners regarding improvements, changes, and/or additions. - b.
+Coordinate with The Partner to ensure that the needs of job seekers, youth, and individuals with barriers to employment, including individuals with disabilities, are addressed in providing access to services, including access to technology and materials that are available through the One-Stop delivery system. - c.
+Agree to assist The Partner with the following office needs as space allows: Cubicle space, chair, applicable computer/hardware and general software, telephone access, utilities, server/internet connectivity and maintenance and other general office usage needs as applicable. - d.
+Maintain the statewide "CareerSource" branding for each career center. - e.
+Maintain the U.S. Department of Labor American Job Center (AJC) branding for each career center. - f.
+Maintain and operate at least one comprehensive One-Stop career center within the local workforce development area that shall be open to the public from 8:00 a.m. until 4:00 p.m., Monday through Friday (excluding recognized holidays and emergency situations). - g.
+Provide training to The Partner staff members in an effort for all partners in the One-Stop delivery system to understand each partner organization, their services, and their goals. - h.
+Share Labor Market Information (LMI) and employer/customer data such as performance outcomes and services to the extent allowed by law. - i.
+Commit to a unified, collaborative marketing strategy that will effectively inform job seekers, training and education seekers, employers, and the community at large about the services available through the One-Stop system in Okaloosa and Walton counties. - Provide space for The Partner's meetings and/or co-location as space and funding permits. - k.
+Model core values for the One-Stop delivery system: - (1) Integrity.
+We will do the right thing, always. - (2) Focus.
+We remain disciplined by paying constant attention to our vision, mission, and goals. - (3) Collaboration.
+We work as a team with people inside the organization and maintain important alliances with partners. - (4) Diversity.
+We value people and realize that a broader range of perspectives generates better solutions. - (5) Accountability.
+We take personal responsibility and do what is required to reach our goals, together. - (6) Action.
+We get things done, efficiently and effectively, now. - (7) Communication.
+We are honest and communicate openly throughout every level of the organization and with stakeholders. - (8) Innovation.
+We are constantly seeking new and better ways to deliver services. - (9) Excellence.
+We excel at what we do, striving for quality performance individually and as a team.

-- h.
-Innovation.
-We constantly seek new and better ways to deliver services. - i.
-Excellence.
-We excel at what we do, striving for quality performance individually and as a team. - Leadership.
-We lead the way in implementing globally effective workforce development services by empowering our people to be leaders. - 12.
-Abide by all applicable CareerSource Florida's policies, rules, and procedures, and applicable Florida statutes and rules.
+- (10) Leadership.
+We lead the way in implementing effective workforce development services by empowering our people to be leaders. - I. Abide by all applicable CareerSource Florida's policies, rules, and procedures, and applicable Florida statutes and rules.